 Grants awarded are unconditional in nature and are recorded at the time they are approved by the Foundation.
 Any grants that are returned to the Foundation are recorded in the year the return was received.
 Red Tab Savers matching rewards (the Rewards) are earned by participants when their savings are deposited into their savings accounts and are disbursed to participants within 2-3 business days.
-The Rewards are recorded at the time the reward amounts are reimbursed to the vendor for the prior month's rewards.
+The Rewards are recorded against a pre-paid balance based on reporting from the vendor about the prior month's rewards disbursed.

 i.
-Functional Expenses Allocation
+Allocation of Functional Expenses